 UPCOMING LANDOWNER WORKSHOP

 This workshop will take place at the Irma Lewis Outdoor Learning Center pavilion and will focus on the management and ecology of White-tailed Deer.
 Industry professionals will discuss topics such as fawn recruitment, habitat requirements, and diet.
-We will also learn how to control feral hog and predators on your property.
+We will also learn how to control feral hogs on your property, the importance of prescribed fore as a management tool, and 1D1 wildlife tax valuations.

 Past landowner workshops are available on the Texas Wildlife Association Vimeo channel.